minikorp/drill/README.md

 data class Person(val name: String)
 ```

-When building, Drill will generate a mutable version of Person called `Person_Mutable` and an
+When building, Drill will generate a mutable version of Person called `PersonMutable` and an
 extension function `Person.mutate()` that works similar to default `apply` from standard library.

 You can now "mutate" your data class similar to kotlin `copy(...)` method from within the mutate